Is Austria Safe for Tourists

 Cultural Etiquette and Unwritten Rules in Austria

 Understanding cultural etiquette is essential for a respectful and enjoyable visit to Austria.
-Austrians value punctuality. being late is considered rude.
+Austrians value punctuality.
+Being late is considered rude.
 Formal greetings with a handshake are customary, and it's polite to use titles and last names until invited to do otherwise.

 Tipping is expected in restaurants, typically by rounding up to the nearest euro.
 Visitors should dress modestly when visiting religious sites, respecting the local customs and traditions.